20 Great Books for Animal Lovers

 Book Summary

-Imagine a world where no one has seen a rhinoceros before and the sense of marvel that would come with seeing one for the first time.
-In 1740, a ship captain named Douwemout van der Meer comes into possession of a rhino named Clara while traveling in India and brings her and her young keeper with him when he returns home to Amsterdam.
+Imagine a world where no one has seen a rhinoceros before, and the sense of marvel that would come with seeing one for the first time.
+In 1740, a ship captain named Douwemout van der Meer came into possession of a rhino named Clara while traveling in India and brought her and her young keeper with him when he returned home to Amsterdam.
 Soon, they begin touring Europe together, becoming a family of sorts and enthralling everyone they meet, from peasants to kings and queens.

 Nearly three centuries later, while studying abroad in the Netherlands, college student Andrea comes across a historical document in a hidden desk drawer featuring a rhinoceros.
 The young research historian is intrigued but will be forced to overcome her fears in order to uncover proof of a long-forgotten history.